cuhsat/pssst/doc/api.md

 will always be returned in plain text.
 Line endings must only consists of a `Line Feed` character.

+All user names will be hashed using SHA-256 before communicated to the server.
+At no point, the server will process or know any plaintext user name.

 ### Encryption

 Encryption of the message `nonce` and `body` is done in the following steps: